Dio Chrysostom

-Dio Chrysostom (/ˈdiːoʊ ˈkrɪsəstəm, krɪˈsɒstəm/; Δίων Χρυσόστομος Dion Chrysostomos), Dion of Prusa or Cocceianus Dio (c.
+Dio Chrysostom (/ˈdiːoʊ ˈkrɪsəstəm, krɪˈsɒstəm/; Δίων Χρυσόστομος Dion Chrysostomos), Dio of Prusa or Cocceianus Dio (c.
 40 – c.
 115 AD), was a Greek orator, writer, philosopher and historian of the Roman Empire in the 1st century AD.
 Eighty of his Discourses (or Orations; Λόγοι) are extant, as well as a few letters, a mock essay Encomium on Hair, and a few other fragments.
 His sobriquet Chrysostom comes from the Greek chrysostomos, which literally means "golden-mouthed".

 Life

 He was born at Prusa (now Bursa), in the Roman province of Bithynia (now part of northwestern Turkey).
 His father, Pasicrates, seems to have bestowed great care on his son Dio's education.
 At first he lived in Prusa, where he held important offices, composed speeches and other rhetorical and sophistical essays, and studied philosophy.
 The Stoic and Platonist philosophies, however, appear to have had the greatest charms for him, particularly the stoicism of Musonius Rufus.

 He went to Rome during Vespasian's reign (69–79 AD), by which time he seems to have got married and had a child.
 He became a critic of the Emperor Domitian, who banished him from Rome, Italy, and Bithynia in 82 for advising one of the Emperor's conspiring relatives.
 He claims that, on the advice of the Delphic oracle, he put on the clothes of a beggar, and with nothing in his pocket but a copy of Plato's Phaedo and Demosthenes's On the False Embassy, he lived the life of a Cynic philosopher, undertaking a journey to the countries in the north and east of the Roman empire.
 He thus visited Thrace, Mysia, Scythia, and the country of the Getae, giving orations.

 He was a friend of Nerva, and when Domitian was murdered in 96 AD, Dio used his influence with the army stationed on the frontier in favour of Nerva.
 Under Emperor Nerva's reign, his exile was ended, and he was able to return home to Prusa.
 He adopted the surname Cocceianus, reflecting Nerva's nomen, Cocceius.
 Dio addressed his four Orations on Kingship to Nerva's successor, Trajan, and appears to have known the Emperor personally, claiming "I am perhaps as well acquainted with your character as anyone."
 He knew Apollonius of Tyana and Euphrates of Tyre.
 In his later life Dio had considerable status in Prusa, and Pliny the Younger reports that he was involved in a lawsuit about a civic building project around 111.
 He probably died a few years later.